Parking is limited (and stacked) so we've created many alternatives to get to the Bowl. Here's the low-down:

 I just want to know if I can bring my own alcohol!

 Whether you can bring your own alcohol depends on the type of event you're attending.
-For LA Phil-presented events, feel free to bring wine bottles, wine glasses, and beer bottles inside.
-For Lease Events, however, outside alcohol isn’t permitted.
+For LA Phil-presented events, feel free to bring your own wine, beer, and more (glass bottles are permitted).
+For Lease Events, however, outside alcohol is not allowed.